Plastic Prototyping Guide: What are my options?

 Plastic Prototype Injection Molding Service

-Injection molding involves creating prototypes by injecting molten plastic into molds.
-This method is suitable for high-volume production and durable, functional prototypes.
-While the mold-making cost is high, it’s ideal for large-scale testing.
+Involves injecting molten plastic into molds.
+Suitable for high-volume production and durable, functional prototypes.

 Vacuum Casting